switzersc-usds/cms-api-framework/exercises/2020-07-15-birds-of-a-feather.md

 You can choose which group you'd like to participate in.
 Let us know beforehand which group by filling out [this form](https://forms.gle/8oYAMx3oemWTiSZA6).

-It may take a few minutes to get everyone in the right group, so please be patient with us and don't step away for a break until you're in the group you want to be in.
+It may take a few minutes to get everyone in the right group, so please be patient with us.
+If you step away for a quick break, please be back within 5 minutes so we can make sure you're in the group you want to be in.

 **Once in your group:**